WebAssembly/spec/spectec/test-prose/TEST.md

       d) Assert: Due to validation, there are at least n values on the top of the stack.
       e) Pop the values val^n from the stack.
       f) Pop all values val'* from the top of the stack.
-      g) Pop the current frame from the stack.
+      g) Pop the current FRAME_ context from the stack.
       h) Push the values val^n to the stack.
       i) Push the value (REF.FUNC_ADDR a) to the stack.
       j) Execute the instruction (CALL_REF yy).